zeepin/ZeepinChain/docs/specifications/cli_user_guide.md

 ## 5. Smart Contract

-Smart contract operations support the deployment of NeoVM smart contract, and the pre-execution and execution of NeoVM smart contract.
+Smart contract operations support the deployment of WASMVM smart contract, and the pre-execution and execution of WASMVM smart contract.

 ### 5.1 Smart Contract Deployment

-Before smart deployment, you need to compile the NeoVM contract compiler such as [SmartX] (http://smartx.zeepin.io) and save the compiled code in a local text file.
+Before smart deployment, you need to compile the WASMVM contract compiler such as [Fiddle] (https://wasdk.github.io/WasmFiddle/) and save the compiled code in a local text file.

 #### 5.1.1 Smart Contract Deployment Parameters